Wisconsin vs. Providence College Basketball Predictions & Picks - November 14

 Providence Performance Insights

-- On offense, Providence posted 77.3 points per game (50th-ranked in college basketball) last season.
-It ceded 71.0 points per contest at the other end (207th-ranked).
+- Offensively, Providence averaged 77.3 points per game (50th-ranked in college basketball) last season.
+It allowed 71 points per contest on defense (207th-ranked).

-- The Friars averaged 34.8 rebounds per game (35th-ranked in college basketball) last year, while allowing 29.8 rebounds per contest (90th-ranked).
+- The Friars grabbed 34.8 rebounds per game (35th-ranked in college basketball) last year, while allowing 29.8 rebounds per contest (90th-ranked).

-- Last year Providence ranked 70th in college basketball in assists, putting up 14.6 per game.

-- The Friars committed 10.9 turnovers per game (84th-ranked in college basketball) this year, while forcing 11.4 turnovers per contest (224th-ranked).

-- With 6.6 threes per game, the Friars were 266th in college basketball.
-They owned a 34.6% shooting percentage from downtown, which ranked 156th in college basketball.
+- Providence delivered 14.6 dimes per game, which ranked them 70th in college basketball.

-- With 6.8 three-pointers conceded per game, Providence ranked 128th in the nation.
-It ceded a 33.9% shooting percentage from downtown, which ranked 194th in college basketball.
+- With 10.9 turnovers per game, the Friars ranked 84th in the country.
+They forced 11.4 turnovers per contest, which ranked 224th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.